 Investing in dividend stocks

 This also means that you will have a right to vote in shareholder meetings, as well as collect dividends when they are paid.
-This type of trading is suited for long-term investors that simply want to buy shares and hold on to them for several years.
+This type of trading is suited for long-term investors that simply want to purchase shares and hold on to them for several years.
 Along the way, the investor will hope to grow their wealth through capital gains and dividends.

 Trading dividend stocks